omarkamaal/se-assignment/README.md

 - The app must serve the data from a mongodb database.
 - The app should implement a simple GET API for getting quotes.
+- quotes.js should impliment the functions bellow

 #### quotes.js

-Quotes.js module should export the following functions
+Export the following functions

 ##### `getElementByIndexElseRandom(array [, index])`